- Available Source Types

 Full refresh or rebuild is needed to retrieve updated (added, created, deleted) user profiles2.

-Note 3: Not all Web parts are available in Microsoft SharePoint Foundation 2010 (see Overview of Web Parts available in SharePoint Foundation 2010).
+3: Not all Web parts are available in Microsoft SharePoint Foundation 2010 (see Web Parts in SharePoint Foundation 2010.

 Add a SharePoint Legacy Source